Menu

 This is the #1 best way to help your friends, family and community with voter registration, if they have a Florida Driver License or a Florida ID Card issued by the Florida Department of Highway Safety and Motor Vehicles.
 No matter where in Florida someone lives, they can use RegisterToVoteFlorida.gov to register or update their registration.

-The applicant can visit this website on their own phone or computer, or you can let them use your phone, tablet or computer!
+Applicants can visit this website on their own phone or computer, or you can let them use your phone, tablet or computer!
 The system will walk them through all the steps to register to vote.
 Click here to download a printable outreach flyer about online voter registration.

-An applicant registering online will need: Florida Driver License or State of Florida ID card number, date of issuance, and the last 4 digits of their Social Security Number.
+Applicants registering online will need: Florida Driver License or State of Florida ID card number, date of issuance, and the last 4 digits of their Social Security Number.

 Paper Voter Registration Application

-Eligible voters can fill out a paper voter registration application and mail it
+Eligible voters can fill out a paper voter registration application and mail it:

 • to their county Supervisor of Elections, OR